AlzyWelzy/blog/content/posts/psql_django.md

 +++
-title = 'How to create a PostgreSQL database in Django' date = 2024-01-21T22:14:54+05:30 draft = false
+title = 'How to connect a PostgreSQL database in Django' date = 2024-01-21T22:14:54+05:30 draft = false
 +++